ds4se/chapters/mdipenta/mdipenta-quant-qual.md

 we observe one or more dependent variables (in our case defect-proneness) while varying the level of some independent variables (*e.g.,* separating classes containing bad smells from others) and controlling others (*e.g.,* determining whether the class size could influence our results).
 Results of the experiments show that classes containing code smells identified by our tools are more fault-prone than others.
 However,  this does not tell us the whole story.

 Specifically, we still do not know *why* our recommender worked better (or worse) than the baseline, *how* developers have used it during their tasks, and *whether* there are clear directions for improvement.
 More than that, problems in claiming the causation of our findings.
 Imagine our tool is able to highlight potentially defect-prone classes based on the presence of some code smells, and it seems to exhibit a very good precision and recall.
 Is the presence of code smell really what causes defects?
 Or, maybe, defective code is subject to more patches and then becomes "smelly"?
 Or, perhaps a specific module of our projects is just too complicated to become smelly and defect-prone?
-While in some cases a purely quantitavive analysis may result sufficient to determine the direction of a causality relation (*e.g.,* smells are always introduced in the code before defects occurs, therefore we could claim that smells may cause defects and not *vice versa*, *i.e.* defect fixes makes source code smelly), in some other cases this is not possible, either because it is not possible to determine a temporal precedence between two phenomena, or because causation depends of factors we are ignoring.
+While in some cases a purely quantitative analysis may result sufficient to determine the direction of a causality relation (*e.g.,* smells are always introduced in the code before defects occurs, therefore we could claim that smells may cause defects and not *vice versa*, *i.e.* defect fixes makes source code smelly), in some other cases this is not possible, either because it is not possible to determine a temporal precedence between two phenomena, or because causation depends of factors we are ignoring.

 Other than that, quantitative findings might tell us how good is our approach, but tells us little on how to improve it.
 Why is my smell detector producing so many false positives, especially when applied on certain (sub)systems?
 And, why does it fail to detect some true smells?

+In some other circumstances, it can happen that a quantitative study does not show the effect of a factor we are not observing.
+A typical example is a study by Bird *et al.* (2009) on the effect of developers' geographical distribution.
+Quantitative results showed a limited effect of geographical distribution, through developers suggest this is because of countermeasure they have taken (not observable in the study).

 **What are the recipes to properly complement the gained quantitative evidence?** In short, you should try to complement quantitative findings with qualitative ones.
 While, as exemplified above, quantitative studies will provide you with empirical evidence in terms of numerical relations between variables, qualitative studies will help you to interpret and explain a phenomenon by observing it in its context.
 This is often achieved through the analysis of people observations, interviews, and documents (Quinn Patton, 2001).